 Modes of transportation vary widely between WoW and GW2.

-In World of Warcraft, there are established flight paths, generally from city to city, that, for a nominal cost, allow players to transverse large distances.
-However, some zones have few, if any, available flight paths (depending upon your faction), and flying from point A to point B can be time-consumbing.
+In WoW, there are established flight paths, generally from city to city, that, for a nominal cost, allow players to transverse large distances.
+However, some zones have few, if any, available flight paths (depending upon your faction), and flying from point A to point B can be time-consuming.